 Prevarication by Proximity: How Craft Imagery Shapes the BetterSax Ligature Narrative

 In the world of saxophone accessories, few concepts carry more weight than craftsmanship, authenticity, and handmade design.
 These values resonate deeply with players who care about tone, materials, and lineage.
-That’s why the recent promotional video for the BetterSax Burnin’ Ligature, featuring renowned maker Peter Jessen, has drawn my attention.
+That is why the promotional video for the BetterSax Burnin Ligature, featuring renowned maker Peter Jessen, warrants careful attention.

 But the crucial distinction between a handmade prototype and a mass produced retail product is never clarified.
 This is where implication becomes the message.